Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 Slumping rookie Yordan Álvarez and Carlos Correa each hit an early two-run homer off emergency starter Joe Ross.
 George Springer added another postseason drive, and Houston won its third straight at Nationals Park.

-What a turnaround, too — outscored 17-7 overall at Minute Maid Park, Houston hammered Washington 19-3 at Nationals Park.
+What a turnaround, too — outscored 17-7 overall at Minute Maid Park, 107-win Houston hammered wild-card Washington 19-3 at Nationals Park.

+“We actually hit some balls hard.
+We really did,” Washington manager Dave Martinez said.
+“We just can’t get nothing going these last three days.”

 Scherzer beat Cole in the opener, and was the Nats’ best hope to slow Houston.
 But he was scratched just 3 1/2 hours before game time because of an irritated nerve near his neck, an injury that could finish him for the Series.